gunnargrosch/serverless-chaos-demo-nodejs/README.md

 # Serverless Chaos Engineering Demo

-This example demonstrates how to use Adrian Hornsby's Failure Injection Layer (https://github.com/adhorn/FailureInjectionLayer) to perform chaos engineering experiments on a serverless environment.
+This demo site uses Gunnar Grosch's failure-lambda NPM package (https://github.com/gunnargrosch/failure-lambda) to perform chaos engineering experiments on a serverless environment.
+More information on installation, configuration and usage at https://github.com/gunnargrosch/serverless-chaos-demo.

 ## Description

 The demo application consists of a simple serverless app containing three different functions behind an API Gateway and a static webpage showing the result of these functions.
 The functions fetch an url for an image at random from a DynamoDB table.
 An example can be seen at (https://demo.serverlesschaos.com/).
-By using the failure injection layer you are able to inject failure to each function and see on the page what happens.
+By using the failure-labda NPM package you are able to inject failure to each function and see on the page what happens.

 ![Serverless Chaos Demo Architecture](client/dist/images/serverless-chaos-demo-architecture.png?raw=true "Serverless Chaos Demo Architecture")